Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Introduction

-It is known that panel data binary choice models with unobserved heterogeneity and dynamics can be estimated by the random effects or correlated random coefficients approach.
+It is known that panel data binary choice models with unobserved heterogeneity and dynamics can be estimated using the random effects or correlated random coefficients approach.
 Examples include \cite*{ArellanoCarrasco2003}, \cite*{Wooldridge2005}, and \cite*{HonoreTamer2006}.
 In addition to preference parameters, these approaches often allow the econometrician to calculate other quantities of interest, such as choice probabilities and marginal effects.
 However, these approaches require the specification of the statistical relation between the explanatory variables and $\alpha_{i}$.
-Further, they also require one to specify the distribution of $y_{i0}$, conditional on the observed explanatory variables and $\alpha _{i}$, which raises the so-called initial condition problem.
+Further, they require one to specify the distribution of $y_{i0}$, conditional on the observed explanatory variables and $\alpha _{i}$, which raises the so-called initial condition problem.
 Conversely, the fixed effects approaches attempt to estimate preference parameters without making these subtle specifications.
-Finally, there is also literature exploring the identification and estimation of various partial effects in panel data models.
-See, for example, \cite*{AltonjiMatzkin2005}, \cite*{ChernozhukovEtal2013}, and \cite*{Torgovitsky2019}, among others.
+Finally, there is also literature exploring the identification and estimation of various partial effects in panel data models; see, for example, \cite*{AltonjiMatzkin2005}, \cite*{ChernozhukovEtal2013}, and more recent advancements by \cite*{Torgovitsky2019}, \cite*{aguirregabiria2021identification}, \cite{dobronyi-gu-kim}, \cite*{davezies2021identification}, and \cite*{liu2021identification}, among others.